greenseb/chatbot/readme.md

 This is my simple chat bot that I made with HTML, CSS, JavaScript and jQuery.
 I already had some knowledge of HTML and CSS, and some JavaScript/jQuery as a result of taking Angela Yu's Web Dev course on Udemy.

-I filled the gaps in my knowledge and added some flair using various articles and tutorials, but avoided explicitly copying code from them.
+I filled the gaps in my knowledge and added some flair by reading articles and watching some tutorials, but avoided explicitly copying code from them.

 YouTube channels I watched before and during this assignment: